fritzsedlazeck/Spectre/README.md

         Population:
             [Required]
                 --candidates   At least 2 .spc sample files which should be used in the population mode.
+                               (e.g. sample1.spc sample2.spc)
-                --sample-id    Name of the output file
+                --sample-id    The name of the sample-id will be added accordingly at the output.
+                               (e.g. population_mode_<sample-id>.vcf.gz)
-                --output-dir   Output directory
+                --output-dir   Path of the output directory
             [Optional]
                 --reference    Reference sequence
                 --reciprocal-overlap        Minimum reciprocal overlap for supporting CNVs [0.0 - 1.0] (Default = 0.8)